Hidden Gems and Attractions Near Jebel Ali Most Tourists Miss

 5. Jebel Ali’s Wildlife Sanctuary (Palm Jebel Ali’s Wetlands)

-This protected ecological zone is home to rare migratory birds, mangroves, and fish species.
+This protected ecological zone is home to rare migratory birds, mangroves, and a diverse array of fish species.
 While not a mainstream tourist destination, it’s ideal for eco-tourism and photography enthusiasts.

 Note: Check access permissions before visiting.